Skip to Content

 Warm Pyjamas

 The weather in Iceland is starting to cool down in October.
-Although hotel rooms are heated well I would take a pair of more winterish pyjamas with you when visiting Iceland in October.
+Although hotel rooms are heated well I would take a pair of more winterish pyjamas with you when visiting Iceland in October especially if you feel the cold.

 What to wear in Iceland for Men in October